nigelmathes/worlds-worst-serverless/README.md

 # worlds-worst-serverless
 This is the world's worst serverless setup.
-It doesn't even start out as serverless - it creates it own damned API gateway and expects that to drive all interactions with some random serverless backend thing.
+It doesn't even start out as serverless - it has its own API gateway, running on a server, and drives all interactions with some random serverless backend thing.

 - Uses ```FastAPI``` for the API gateway.
 - Uses ```Docker``` to containerize the gateway.